 When AI and robotics replace a skilled medical professional, the burden shifts.
 The vendor of such computational systems needs to take on the responsibility for errors and accidents.
 At the damages phase of litigation, the vendor may explain how its damages should be mitigated based on its AI's performance relative to the extant human or humanmachine based standard of care.
-Such responsibility for explanation will serve an important information-forcing function in areas where public understanding is often limited by trade secrecy.62 of provider-patient, incorporating larger concerns about the nature of the labor force, the explainability of AI, and the power of dominant technology firms.63 As AI and robotics take on more roles, there will be cost pressures for technology to prematurely replace providers.
+Such responsibility for explanation will serve an important information-forcing function in areas where public understanding is often limited by trade secrecy.

+Accountability is a contested and complex concept in tort law.
+It is all too easy to reduce the problem of preventable adverse events in medicine as a simple matter of providers' responsibility to patients.
+However, a broader political economy perspective goes beyond the dyad of provider-patient, incorporating larger concerns about the nature of the labor force, the explainability of AI, and the power of dominant technology firms.
+As AI and robotics take on more roles, there will be cost pressures for technology to prematurely replace providers.
 Strict or enterprise liability for such adverse events arising out of particular replacements will generally help deter its happening too quickly.
 By ensuring that vendors of medical AI and robotics are more accountable to those whom they harm, administrative agencies and courts may renew an ongoing quality movement within the profession of medicine.
 They may even spark the professionalization of AI research itself, since professions are institutions of accountability that help assure ongoing self-review and improvement.
 And if there are concerns about liability over-deterring innovation, damages caps may be imposed to calibrate incentives accordingly.